octobanana/lssa/README.md

 * [License](#license)

 ## About
 __lssa__ is a CLI program for the terminal that accepts one or more music artists as arguments and returns a list of similar artists.

 By default, the output of each given artist will list 10 similar artists.
-This number can be set explicitly using the `--count|-c <1-100>` option.
+This number can be set explicitly using the `-c|--count=<1-100>` option.

 The results are sourced from the similar artist pages from __last.fm__.

 ## Usage
-View the usage and help output with the `--help` or `-h` flag, or `./help.txt` to view the help output as a plain text file.
+View the usage and help output with the `-h|--help` flag, or as a plain text file in `./doc/help.txt`.

 ## Pre-Build
 This section describes what environments this program may run on, any prior requirements or dependencies needed, and any third party libraries used.

 > #### Important
 > Any shell commands using relative paths are expected to be executed in the